laravel/vapor-docs/1.0/introduction.md

 ## Installing The Vapor UI Dashboard

-In addition, you may want to install the `laravel/vapor-ui` [package](https://github.com/laravel/vapor-ui) package.
+In addition, you may want to install the `laravel/vapor-ui` [package](https://github.com/laravel/vapor-ui).
 This package provides a beautiful dashboard through your application that allows you to monitor your application's logs and failed queue jobs.
 The Vapor UI dashboard package can be installed in your project using Composer:

 ```bash
 composer require laravel/vapor-ui